rekmarks/openzeppelin-solidity-metadata/README.md

 # openzeppelin-solidity-metadata
 OpenZeppelin Solidity metadata, for now merely contract dependencies, in JSON format

+## usage
+To re-generate data, run the desired getter in your terminal, in the `./getters` directory

+Getters assume Unix file structure

+## notes
-JSON data in /metadata up to date as of most recent commit
+JSON data in `./metadata` up to date with OpenZeppelin library as of most recent commit

-To re-generate data, run desired getter in your terminal

-Getters should be compatible with OSX and Linux
+The `Bounty` contract actually requires the `Target` contract to function, as specified in `openzeppelin-solidity/contracts/Bounty.sol`